detro/detro.github.io/_posts/2013-11-19-resettling.md

 4. [Sulfur](https://github.com/detro/sulfur), that I haven't introduced nor documented properly
 5. 2013 is the year I read the most in my life
 6. I'm leaving Amazon AIV to go to work at eBay
+7. Coding exercises I have coded recently in JS

 ## Catching up with personal projects